appacademy/pt-section-2-resources/33-week/4-day/notes.md

 ### Collections

-- Unordered data type
+- Hashed data type
 - Can't use indexes, we use keys instead
-- Includes: dictionaries and sets
+- Includes: dictionaries(secretly ordered under the hood as of Python v3.7) and sets(unordered)

 ### Iterables